Elements classification, Mendeleev’s, Moseley’s and Modern periodic table

 d-block

 It is located in the middle of the periodic table, It consists of ten groups.
-All groups in d-block take the letter “B” except group (8) which contains 3 vertical columns (groups), It starts to appear from the period (4), It starts with group 3B (3) and ends with group 2B (12), The elements of d-block are known as transition elements, It separates between s-block elements (left side of the table) and p-block elements (right side of the table).
+All groups in the d-block take the letter “B” except group (8) which contains 3 vertical columns (groups), It starts to appear from the period (4), It starts with group 3B (3), and ends with group 2B (12), The elements of d-block are known as transition elements, It separates between s-block elements (left side of the table) and p-block elements (right side of the table).

 f-block